Binghamton Construction Accident Attorney

 It’s no surprise that construction zones are dangerous places.
 In fact, 1 in 5 workplace deaths occur on construction sites each year.
 Even though construction workers make the personal choice to work in a high-risk industry, they are still protected under the law if reckless or negligent actions lead to on-the-job injuries.

-Binghamton New York construction accident lawyer Scott C. Gottlieb, works to protect the rights of New York workers and families who have been harmed due to a construction accident.
-Determining who is responsible for the injuries can be difficult in a construction case, and our office works with economic and accident reconstruction experts to identify the at-fault parties and hold them accountable for their negligence.
+Binghamton construction accident lawyer Scott C. Gottlieb, works to protect the rights of New York construction workers and families who have been harmed due to a construction accident.
+Determining who is responsible for the injuries can be difficult in a construction case.
+Our office works with economic and accident reconstruction experts to identify the at-fault parties and hold them accountable for their negligence.
 We will fight for you!

-Contact our Binghamton personal injury attorney online today or call our New York law office at (607) 235-2754 for a free consultation.
+Contact our construction accident attorney online today or call our Binghamton office at (607) 724-7700 for a free consultation.
 Our responsibility is to help you in your time of need.
-Our Binghamton personal injury lawyer returns all calls every day, usually within the hour – even on weekends.
+We return all calls every day, usually within the hour – even on weekends.

 New York Construction Sites: A Danger Zone